Is my favorite new TV show this year a ripoff?

 Obviously, ER was successful for reasons beyond George Clooney's intoxicating dreaminess.

-My favorite TV critic, Alan Seppenwald, has called that first season, among the most self-assured debuts the medium has ever had.
+My favorite TV critic, Alan Seppenwald has called that first season among the most self-assured debuts the medium has ever had.

-It ran for 15 seasons, it garnered 124 Emmy nominations, had vast global syndication.
+It ran for 15 seasons, it garnered 124 Emmy nominations, had vast global syndication, we just don't really make TV that big today.

 It was a hit during a much more profitable time for television, and it would make its creators an astonishing amount of money.

+And I did the math.
 It was about a quarter of a billion dollars, give or take, for Michael Crichton's take.

 A quarter of a billion dollars?
+Yes.
+Okay.

-For Michael Crichton, it's part of ER.
+For Michael Crichton, this part of ER.

 That's also Steven Spielberg's company's take.

-Michael Crichton and Steven Spielberg, crucially, they were not involved in the day-to-day operation of the show.
+Michael Crichton and Steven Spielberg, crucially, They were not involved in the day-to-day operation of the show.
+It was their initial idea.

 But when it came to actually filling those 331 episodes with stories of different things that could happen in the hospital, that responsibility ultimately rested with showrunner John Wells and with the writers he managed.